Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

-To add to this challenge, P8 also pointed out it was difficult to overcome the visual limitation of livestream shopping.
+To add to this challenge, P8 also pointed out it was difficult to overcome the visual limitations of livestream shopping.
 P8 was interested in buying seal stones through livestream.
 He mentioned he spent a long time figuring out how to select high-quality seal stones.
 He usually spent a few days staying in a channel and observed the selling process to evaluate if it was worth buying.
 P8 shared that the light used by streamers could beautify the stones.
 Some streamers also hid flaws on stones and only showed the parts without flaws.
 However, without seeing the real product, he still failed to judge the quality of the products.
-But his initial motivation for purchasing seal stones was quick buying.
 The limitation brings a lot of time and money loss.

-The above examples show that there is still a gap between livestream shopping and offline shopping.
-The two researchers also experienced such limitation when coding recordings for selling jewelry.
+In summary, the interview study revealed that viewers faced challenges in coping with streamers' malicious selling strategies and what factors led to these challenges.
+Next, we will discuss how to address the challenges.